 One of the disadvantages of bricks is that they absorb water which can result in dampness and breakage over time.
-Hempcrete is durable and resistant to water and gets stronger over time like a petrified stone.
+Hemp lime is durable and resistant to water and gets stronger over time like a petrified stone.

 Bricks are also not mold resistant.
-The dampening on walls can result in the molds, mites and insects (which is not the case in hempcrete).
+The dampening on walls can result in the molds, mites and insects.

-Beyond hempcrete, there are additional alternative materials that are being used in the construction industry worth reviewing and comparing.
+Beyond hemp lime, there are additional alternative materials that are being used in the construction industry worth reviewing and comparing.

 Adobe is one of the most versatile and oldest natural building materials.
 It is a combination of clay, sand, and dirt.